noargs/Embedded-c-on-raspberry-pi-qemu/projects/03_sizet/README.md

 * Start previously created container `$ docker start <container-name/ID>` and Login to the interactive shell `$ docker exec -ti <container-name/ID> bash`
 * If encountered with an error _Connection closed by remote host_ then don't forget to enable SSH services (i.e. SSH Server) on target system (i.e. Rasberry pi on Qemu), by running `$ sudo systemctl start ssh`, if Qemu was shut and recently started again.
 * If encountered with error _Could not set up host forwarding rule_ then try to change the _tcp_ ports with different port numbers

+The C++ standard defines a std::size_t type.
+It is identical to the plain C size_t, except it is defined in the std namespace.
+Usage of std::size_t is preferable in your C++ code since it is part of the standard, but both std::size_t and size_t are interchangeable.